 - Chop onions and simmer in vinegar until soft.

-- Meanwhile, dice the apples.
-Once onions are soft, add apples to the pan and cook on a low heat until the apples are tender but not mushy.
-(I put the lid on the pan for this stage as there is not enough vinegar to cover the apples, but the instructions didn't explicitly say to do this.)
+- Once onions are soft, add the apples to the pan and cook on a low heat until the apples are tender but not mushy.
+The vinegar probably won't cover the apples, so put the lid on the pan for this stage to retain the moisture.

 - Add the remaining ingredients, stir thoroughly, and simmer for at least two hours with the pan uncovered.